nadineproject/nadine/README.markdown

 See the License for the specific language governing permissions and limitations under the License.

-For questions regarding the use or redistribution of this software and please contact the primary author, [Jacob Sayles](jacob@officenomads.com).
+For questions regarding the use or redistribution of this software please contact the primary author, [Jacob Sayles](jacob@officenomads.com).

 ## Image Attribution

-Camera icon by Alfa Design from the Noun Project estimate by xwoodhillx from the Noun Project
+- Camera icon by Alfa Design from the Noun Project
+- Estimate by xwoodhillx from the Noun Project